Skip to content

 Optimize Auto HDR for Stunning Visuals

 Auto HDR transforms supported games with richer colors and deeper contrast, making Forza Horizon 5 pop or Elden Ring feel cinematic.
-But Windows update early bugs caused crashes, flickering, or washed-out visuals, especially on GPUs like NVIDIA’s GTX 16-series or AMD’s RX 580.
-Even post-KB5051987, some setups need tweaks to stabilize performance and nail that HDR glow.
+But early Windows Update bugs caused crashes, flickering, or washed-out visuals, especially on GPUs like NVIDIA’s GTX 16-series or AMD’s RX 580.
+Even after KB5072033, some setups still need tweaks to stabilize performance and nail that HDR glow.

 Update Graphics Drivers